chayleaf/notlua/README.md

-`stdlib` contains the default functions (such as `print` and `require`), and `keywords` provides `REQ` (a version of `stdlib.require` that also autogenerates bindings) and `REQLET` (a version of `LET` for requiring modules while preserving type info), as well as `REQLET'` while gets type info from running an expression in a fresh Lua interpreter (so you can e.g. get type info of complex modules that involve metatables or whatever).
+`stdlib` contains the default functions (such as `print` and `require`), and `keywords` provides `REQ` (a version of `stdlib.require` that also autogenerates bindings) and `REQLET` (a version of `LET` for requiring modules while preserving type info), as well as `REQ'` and `REQLET'` which gets type info from running an expression in a fresh Lua interpreter (so you can e.g. get type info of complex modules that involve metatables or whatever).

 Not that this means you don't have to do `CALL print a b` like I wrote above, just `print a b` is enough!
-However, if a function has zero arguments, or if you want to call a table, you will still have to use `CALL`.
+However, if a function has zero arguments, or if you want to call a table, you will still have to use `CALL` (or even `UNSAFE_CALL`).

 The bindings are type-aware and will not let you call a function with a wrong argument count or set a Vim option to a wrong type (or any